paperMoose/cursor-crm/README.md

 ---

-Just start talking, and I'll help you keep things in order!
+**Remember: Just start talking to me in Cursor, and I'll help you keep things in order!**